jlmingo/cryptoAnalytics/README.md

 ```

 This command generates a .png image containing a line chart with indexed price for Amazon, Apple and Gold.
+This picture will be saved in **src** folder.

 ```